Muhd-Mairaj/flask-react-project/README.md

 ## Testing

 1. In the root folder, run `npm run backend` to start the backend server.
 This script is added to the `package.json` file on the root folder for ease of use
 2. Run `npm start` to start the frontend server.
 In a moment the page should open up.
-If it doesnt, navigate to [http://localhost:3000](http://localhost:3000)
+If it doesnt, navigate to [http://localhost:3000](http://localhost:3000) on any browser

 ## Pre-word
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>